TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 Option                      Default value   Description
 =========================   =============== ================================================================
 method                      meanshift or    Name of clasteriation method.
 It have to be one of the
-                            dbscan          following: dbscan, affprop, meanshift, birch.
+                            dbscan          following: dbscan, affprop, meanshift, birch, kmeans.
 Default value depends if it is **clusteriation** section (meanshift) or **reclusterization** section (dbscan). recursive_clusterization    clusterization  If set to name of some section that holds clusterization method or None         settings this method will be called in the next recurention of